 Manuscript materials cannot be photocopied by patrons.
 All photocopies will be made by library staff on a delayed basis, with a limit of 20 copies per week.
 See the description of our photocopying services for more information and prices.
 In the event that there is a typed copy or transcript of an original document, the transcript will be photocopied.
-Any exceptions to this policy will be made at the discretion of the Principal Librarian of the Special Collections department.
+Any exceptions to this policy will be made at the discretion of the Supervising Librarian of the Special Collections department.

 Bound manuscript materials such as account books or diaries, as well as scrapbooks, can be copied by photographic reproduction or microfilming only.
 Certain other materials may not be photocopied due to the condition of the items or their size (larger than 12” x 17”).
 The library reserves the right to refuse to copy materials that may be damaged by the process chosen and to prohibit the copying of fragile items.

 If you need extensive copying, you may elect to have a manuscript collection microfilmed.
 The cost will vary depending on the collection size